-In addition to reviewing progress and performance over the previous year, these meetings will also be used to discuss plans and conditions for the following year.
+In addition to reviewing progress and performance over the previous year, these meetings will also be used to duscuss plans and conditions for the following year.
 You will have submitted your Activity and Investment Principles Plans as well as a budget and cash flow forecast (using the templates provided) against your April payment.
 The plans should be informed by the progress you have already made to achieve the targets and success measures set out in your funding agreement.
 Your Relationship Manager will provide feedback on your plans during the annual progress meeting.
 You should consider whether, following discussion with your Relationship Manager, the plans presented should be (re)shaped by the feedback you receive.
 Where significant change is needed to your plans, this would be added as a condition on your July payment.

+You should consider whether, following discussion with your Relationship Manager, the plans presented should be (re)shaped by the feedback you receive.